Mv0777/WisfluxAcademy_Internship2022/Assignment5.md

 Q9.
 What are the primitive data types in Javascript?
 Ans.JavaScript primitive data types
 There are five types of primitive data types in JavaScript.
-They are as follows: &nbsp;
+They are as follows:\

-Data Type	Description &nbsp;
+Data Type	Description \
-String	        represents sequence of characters e.g. "hello" &nbsp; Number	        represents numeric values e.g. 100 &nbsp; Boolean	        represents boolean value either false or true &nbsp; Undefined	represents undefined value &nbsp;
+String	        represents sequence of characters e.g. "hello" \
+Number	        represents numeric values e.g. 100 \
+Boolean	        represents boolean value either false or true\
+Undefined	represents undefined value \
-Null	        represents null i.e. no value at all &nbsp;
+Null	        represents null i.e. no value at all \

 Q10.What is DOM?